Spanish ironclad Méndez Núñez: Conversion

 On 11 February 1867, Resolución entered the floating Cartagena Iron Drydock, which had been commissioned less than a year before.
-She would stay on the dry dock till 9 June, i.e. for almost four months.
-When she entered the dry dock, she weighed only 2,000 tons, which was probably caused by unloading fuel, rigging, armament, and other stores and parts.
+She displaced only 2,000 tons when she entered dry dock, probably because her fuel, rigging, armament, and stores, and other parts had been unloaded.
 Rather than merely repair Resolución, the Spanish Navy rebuilt her as an armored corvette.
-Resolución′s conversion was ordered on 13 February 1867 and completed on 7 March 1870, and the ship was renamed Méndez Núñez on 21 August 1870 in honor of Contralmirante (Counter Admiral) Casto Méndez Núñez, who had died one year earlier on 21 August 1869.
+Resolución′s conversion was ordered on 13 February 1867 and completed on 7 March 1870.
+She was in dry dock for almost four months, until 9 June 1867, and was renamed Méndez Núñez on 21 August 1870 in honor of Contralmirante (Counter Admiral) Casto Méndez Núñez, who had died one year earlier on 21 August 1869.

 Méndez Núñez emerged from her conversion as an ironclad warship, 236 ft 3 in long at the waterline, with a beam of 49 ft 4 in and a mean draft of 21 ft 11 in.
 She displaced 3382 LT.
 She had a single compound-expansion steam engine and four boilers that produced a 2250 ihp and drove a single propeller, giving her a planned top speed of 8 kn, although she did not exceed 6.5 kn during normal operations.
 She had three masts and was ship-rigged.
 She could carry up to 400 LT of coal.

 Méndez Núñez was a central battery ship with her armament concentrated amidships.
 Her armament consisted of four Armstrong 9 in and two 8 in rifled muzzle-loading guns.
 Her wrought-iron armor covered most of her hull and was 5 in thick.